 }

-Go here to find out more about adding code to your site.
+See you here to find out everything about adding code to your site.

-Of course, don't forget to enter the URL of your image.
-To find it, go to the media library in "grid" mode, click on the image and then copy its URL to the clipboard.
-Then paste it into the code of your CSS class.
+Of course, don't forget to fill in the URL of your image.
+To find it, go to the media library in "grill" mode, click on the image and copy its URL to the clipboard.
+Then paste it into your CSS class code.

-Now apply your class to some links within your text.
+Now, apply your class to certain links within your text.

-- Insert a link on your text, as usual.
+- Insert a link to your text, as usual.

-- Add your CSS class within the tag ( link tag).
-Note that here you enter class="cursor-loupe" and not class= ".cursor-loupe".
-It is therefore advisable not to put the dot "." in front of the class name.
+- Add your CSS class within the tag (link mark).
+Note that here we seize class="cursor-loupe" and not class=".cursor-loupe".
+It is therefore appropriate not to point "." before the name of the class.

-That's it!
-Your mouse cursor is fully personalised when you hover over a link!
+There!
+Your mouse cursor is completely customised when browsing a link!

-4 - Personalize the cursor on all your links!
+4 - Customize the cursor on all your links!

-Another possibility is that you do not want to edit all your links to add a CSS class.
-You don't want to customise SOME of your links but ALL of them.
+Another option: you don't want to edit all your links to add a CSS class.
+You do not want to customize CERTAIN links but indeed ALL your links.

 In this case, you do not need to create a CSS class, you must act directly on the HTML tag .

-Go to the tab Appearance > Customise > Additional CSS tab and add the code below to change the slider throughout the site:
+Go to the tab Appearance > Customize > Additional CSS Then add the code below to change the cursor on the entire site:

 /* changer l'apparence du curseur sur tous les liens du site */